Crocus: Culture

-The crocus or krokos has been known since ancient times, and used in decorative arts, such as the Minoan wall paintings in Santorini from ca. 1,600 BC.
+The crocus or krokos has been known since ancient times, and used in decorative arts, such as the Minoan wall paintings in Santorini from c.
+600 BC.
 Representations of the saffron crocus appear frequently in Minoan art and pervade Aegean art from the Early Bronze Age to the Mycenaean period.
 Theophrastos (4th century BC) described the saffron crocus as being valued as a spice and dye, while Homer compares a sunrise to the flower colour.
 Saffron coloured robes were much admired by women in antiquity and gave the garment Crocota its name.
 The oil was also valued as a cosmetic.
 According to Greek legend Crocus or Krokus (Κρόκος), was a mortal youth the gods turned into a plant bearing his name, the crocus, after his death caused by his great desire and unfulfilled love for the shepherdess Smilax.
 Other versions state that as he died three tears fell into the flower becoming its three stigmata.

 Crocuses occur in many flower paintings, one of the earliest being that of Ambrosius Bosschaert's Composed Bouquet of Spring Flowers (1620).
 In this painting the cream-colored crocus feathered with bronze at the base of the bouquet reflected varieties on the market at that time.
 Bosschaert, working from a preparatory drawing to paint his composed piece spanning the whole of spring, exaggerated the crocus so that it passes for a tulip, but its narrow, grass-like leaves give it away.

 The crocus is used in many contexts to symbolically denote spring and new beginnings.
 For instance, it was used as the emblem of the 2019 FIFA U-20 World Cup in Poland to symbolise the emergence of new talent.